yahoo/elide-doc/pages/guide/03-security.md

 ### User Checks
 User checks depend strictly on the user.
 These are inline checks (i.e. they run as operations occur rather than deferring until commit time) and only take a `User` object as input.
-Because these checks only depend on who is performaing the operation and not on what has changed, these checks are only evaluated once per request - an optimization that accelerates the filtering of large collections.
+Because these checks only depend on who is performing the operation and not on what has changed, these checks are only evaluated once per request - an optimization that accelerates the filtering of large collections.

 ### Criterion Checks